Get the practical and simple design tricks to take your slides from “meh” to “stunning”! Download for free

 Connect with experts in your industry.

-For a more personalized approach, conduct interviews with people that work within the realm of your topic.
+For a more personalized approach, conduct interviews with people who work within the realm of your topic.

 As Olivia Barrow aptly advises: “Unless you're an expert in the subject yourself, it's always helpful to interview a subject matter expert who is extremely knowledgeable about the problem, the solution, or both.
 Make sure to get clear examples that demonstrate the problem in a real-life scenario to make your writing more concrete.”